 Michael Anastassiades launched his studio in 1994 to explore contemporary notions of culture and aesthetics through a combination of product, luxury furniture, and environmental unique design.
 He creates objects that are minimal, utilitarian and almost mundane, yet full of vitality one might not expect.

 Founded in 1968 in Preston, Lancashire, Tetrad is one of the UK’s finest upholstery businesses.
 It built its reputation on producing fine quality sofas, chairs, and stools with hardwood frames built to last, offering a variety of suspension options and high-quality fabrics and hides.
-Tetrad uses Harris Tweed in a wide range of modern furniture, typifying that British heritage and tradition.
+The luxury furniture brand uses Harris Tweed in a wide range of modern furniture, typifying that British heritage and tradition.
 This heritage style has been combined with a more modern thrust within their recent furniture collections, appealing to a more dynamic audience still prioritizing this quality craftsmanship and decades of experience.

 Francis Sultana was set up his studio in 2009 to create interiors for many of his major art collector clients.
 Alongside the interior’s projects, the atelier also produces annual collections of bespoke and limited-edition luxury furniture and textiles under the Francis Sultana brand.
 Francis designs across interiors, furniture, lighting, and accessories and has created key pieces for important historical interiors such as Spencer House.